pszemraj/ai-msgbot/README.md

 # AI Chatbots based on GPT Architecture

-> It sure seems like there are a lot of text-generation chatbots out there, but it's hard to find a python package or model that is easy to tune around a simple text file of message data.
-This repo is a simple attempt to help solve that problem.
+> It seems like there are a lot of text-generation chatbots out there, but it's hard to find a framework easy to tune around a basic set of messages.
+This repo is an attempt to help solve that problem.

 <img src="https://i.imgur.com/aPxUkH7.png" width="384" height="256"/>

-`ai-msgbot` covers the practical use case of building a chatbot that sounds like you (or some dataset/persona you choose) by training a text-generation model to generate conversation in a consistent structure.
+`ai-msgbot` is designed to help you build a chatbot that sounds like you (or some dataset/persona you choose) by training a text-generation model to generate conversation in a consistent structure.
 This structure is then leveraged to deploy a chatbot that is a "free-form" model that _consistently_ replies like a human.

  There are three primary components to this project:

-1. parsing a dataset of conversation-like data
+1. Parse conversation-like data into a simple, formatted dialogue script.
-2. training a text-generation model.
-This repo is designed around using the Google Colab environment for model training.
+2. Train a text-generation model to learn and generate conversation in the script's structure.
-3. Deploy the model to a chatbot interface for users to interact with, either locally or on a cloud service.
+3. Deploy the model as a chatbot interface, locally or on a cloud service.

 It relies on the [`aitextgen`](https://github.com/minimaxir/aitextgen) and [`python-telegram-bot`](https://github.com/python-telegram-bot/python-telegram-bot) libraries.
 Examples of how to train larger models with DeepSpeed are in the `notebooks/colab-huggingface-API` directory.